zumgolde/da-publicity.github.io/about.md

 tags: about
 ---

-Donate Altenburger is a Berlin based freelance public relations manager.
+She is a Berlin based freelance public relations manager.
 Both customers and journalists, appreciate her for being wonderfully unagitated and hands-on.
-She appreciates customer projects that are made with &#9825;.
+Donate appreciates projects that are made with &#9825;.